NDA II Application Information 2020

-7. After the final acceptance of the request for online withdrawal of the application, the candidate must print the authenticated receipt.
+7. After the final acceptance of the request for online withdrawal of application, the candidate must print the authenticated receipt.
 Once the application has been withdrawn by the candidate, it cannot be revived in future.

-8. UPSC has no provision to refund any fee amount paid by candidates, so in case of successful withdrawal of the application, the fees will not be refunded.
+8. UPSC has no provision to refund any fee amount paid by candidates, so in case of successful withdrawal of application, the fees will not be refunded.

 9. On successful completion of the withdrawal of the application, an autogenerated email and SMS will be sent on the candidate’s registered email id and mobile.
 In case any candidate has not submitted the request for withdrawal of application he/she may contact UPSC on email-id: firstname.lastname@example.org immediately.

 10. Candidates are advised not to share the OTPs received on email and SMS with anybody.